Trust Treks: Connecting People and Nature.

 The first Trust Trek took place in October 2023, guiding members from Teesside-based Andy’s Man Clubsa men’s suicide prevention charity, offering free-to-attend peer-to-peer support groups across the United Kingdom.

-In 2024 we received funding from the Tees Valley Community Foundation and the Alpkit Foundation to maintain Trust Treks and ensure we can continue to provide this free offer to men (and we have plans for a women’s group too) from the Teesside whose health benefits from this service.
+In 2024 we received funding from the Tees Valley Community Foundation, You’ve Got This, Everyone Active, and the Alpkit Foundation to maintain Trust Treks and ensure we can continue to provide this free offer (and we have plans for a women’s group too) to those whose health benefits greatly from this service.

-Trust Trek x Andy’s Man Club - April 2024
+Trust Trek x Andy’s Man Club - Guisborough Forest - April 2024

-Trust Trek x Andy’s Man Club - October 2023
+Trust Trek x Andy’s Man Club - Kildale - October 2023

 Our partners